iguananaut/iguananaut.net/content/programming/windows-data-import.rst

 Well we already said, ``__imp_foo`` is actually a reference to the IAT, which lives in a different segment.
 Again, we can see this especially easily at runtime.
-In noticed while playing around with this that there are special symbols named ``__IAT_start__`` and ``__IAT_end__`` specifying exactly where the IAT is in memory, and sure enough we can see that's where ``__imp_foo`` is::
+I noticed while playing around with this that there are special symbols named ``__IAT_start__`` and ``__IAT_end__`` specifying exactly where the IAT is in memory, and sure enough we can see that's where ``__imp_foo`` is::